khoramism/bachelor-project/README.md

 ## 📖 Intelligent Hafez Verse Search

-A Streamlit-based web application enabling semantic search over the complete divan of Hafez using state-of-the-art Persian sentence embeddings and vector search with LanceDB.
+A Streamlit-based web application enabling semantic search over the complete divan of Hafez using state-of-the-art Persian sentence embeddings and vector search with Qdrant.

 ---

 ### 🚀 Project Overview

 This project provides an intelligent search interface for Hafez’s ghazals (poems).
-It ingests the full text of *دیوان حافظ* (divan of Hafez), splits it into couplets (بیت), computes embeddings via the `heydariAI/persian-embeddings` SentenceTransformer model, and stores the data in a LanceDB vector database for fast, approximate nearest neighbor search.
+It ingests the full text of *دیوان حافظ* (divan of Hafez), splits it into couplets (بیت), computes embeddings via the `heydariAI/persian-embeddings` SentenceTransformer model, and stores the data in a Qdrant vector database for fast, approximate nearest neighbor search.
 Users can enter any Persian query to retrieve the most semantically relevant verses.

 ### ✨ Key Features